muhammad-hamza-liaqat/user-management-system/readMe.md

-page - for the number of pages pageSize - to show the number of records in a single page status for status such as rejected accepted pending - enum values search in userName and email
+page - for the number of pages pageSize - to show the number of records in a single page status for status such as rejected accepted pending - enum values search in userName and email and applicantID as well